FAQ

 Application of the method

-A first essential step to work with the Bilan Carbone®, training enables acquisition of the skills necessary to use the Bilan Carbone® methodology and tools.
-For quality reasons, it is a prerequisite to access the full set of up-to-date Bilan Carbone® tools.
+A first essential step to work with Bilan Carbone®, the training enables acquisition of the skills necessary to use the Bilan Carbone® methodology and tools.
+In the interest of quality, it is a prerequisite to access the full set of up-to-date Bilan Carbone® tools.

-For people trained on earlier versions of the Bilan Carbone®, an upgrade module on the new version of the method, free and mandatory, will be available in early 2025.
+For people trained in previous versions of the Bilan Carbone®, a free and mandatory update module on the new version of the method will be available at the beginning of 2025.

 🔗 For more information: https://abc-transitionbascarbone.fr/agir/se-former-au-bilan-carbone/